dianavile/Code-Notes/Semantics Basics.md

 2. Describe what the image about for screen reader.
 3. Logos =  assign the company name.
 4. Search icon = empty alt.
 (This will skip it from accessibility tree.)
 5. Any image meant for decoration = empty alt.
+6. Specify each image's alt attribute in full, e.g. `alt="bees"`.

 #### SOURCES: (WebAIM checklist items)
 - [Writing Usefull Alt Text](https://webaim.org/techniques/alttext/)